localshred/service-integrity/README.md

-# A Few Good Deps

-> You can't handle the truth!
+# Service Integrity

 ## Description and Rationale

-This package provides a drop-in set of functions that provide your production-ready Kuali app with some much needed uptime integrity checking of dependent services.
+This package provides a drop-in set of functions that provide your production-ready app with some much needed uptime integrity checking of dependent services.
 This endpoint will be checked by upstream uptime integrity tools managed by the ops team.
 The data will eventually be available to see our uptime metrics.